blackburn32/the-glucose-games/content/about.md

 The first step is getting your blood glucose levels hooked up to the games.
 In order to play the game you will need to have a continuous glucose monitor (CGM), and you will need to be connected to a [Nightscout](https://nightscout.github.io/) instance.
 The games will pull your blood glucose data from the Nightscout API.
+You can learn more about connecting to Nightscout [here](/aboutNightscout).

 ## The games